rcrowder/EncodingSpecificityPrinciple/doc/Notes.md

 - Most BG-related clinical conditions (e.g. Parkinson disease) arise from imbalanced activation of direct and indirect pathways and involve abnormal discharge patterns in BG output neurons.
 - BG circuits may regulate how an animal allocates time and effort to movements and actions and act as a tutor for new skill learning.

-Diagram Skeletomotor, Occulomotor, Associate, Limib pathways through Cortex, Striatum, Pallidum/nigra, Brainstem, Thalamus
+Diagram Skeletomotor, Occulomotor, Associate, Limbic pathways through Cortex, Striatum, Pallidum/nigra, Brainstem, Thalamus